axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 ## Product Domain

-- [ ] product successfully installs into the Axon.ivy Designer
+- [ ] product successfully installs into the Axon Ivy Designer
 - [ ] product parts are marked as `Connector` or `Demo`
 - [ ] the product projects contains documentation to explain the functionality or use-case: e.g. `Process-Notes`, `Input-Parameter` descriptions, Meta-Comments on `variables.yaml` definitions ...